wking-io/Fluture/README.md

 * [ ] Add test coverage
 * [ ] A transpiled ES5 version if demand arises

+## Benchmarks

+Simply run `node ./bench/<file>` to see how a specific method compares to implementations in `data.task`, `ramda-fantasy.Future` and `Promise`*.

+* Promise is not included in all benchmarks because it tends to make the process run out of memory.

 ## The name

 A conjunction of the acronym to Fantasy Land (FL) and Future.
 Also "fluture"